joseasoler/tradergen/README.md

 **Bionics:** Adds prostheses between the industrial and ultratech technology levels.
 May rarely have a single archotech bionic in stock.
 Present in Combat, Exotic, Slaver and Imperial(requires Royalty) orbital traders.

-**Cannibal:** Adds resources from morally questionable origins to the trader stock.
+**Cannibal:** Adds items from morally questionable origins to the trader stock.
 Present in Combat and Slaver orbital traders.

+**Craftmanship:** Includes apparel, furniture and art created from stone, metal or wood.

 ### Trader changes